harshsingh32/harshsingh32/README.md

 ### Education

 I'm currently pursuing my degree in Bachelor of Technology in CSE, prefinal year.
 I'm constantly seeking opportunities to enhance my skills and knowledge in Fullstack development.
-I'm looking for the internship opportunities as a Frontend developer.
+I'm looking for the 6/12 month internship opportunities as a Frontend developer and Devrel.

 ### Projects
 Here are some of my notable projects:

-1. React-JS-Movie-Search - A React JS based movie search application that allows users to search for their favorite movies by name and provides a detailed description of each movie.
-Link: https://github.com/harshsingh32/React-JS-Movie-Search
+1. [React-JS-Movie-Search](https://github.com/harshsingh32/React-JS-Movie-Search)- A React JS based movie search application that allows users to search for their favorite movies by name and provides a detailed description of each movie.

-2. Blogging-Platform - A full-stack web application built using the MERN stack that allows users to create, read, update, and delete blog posts.
+2. [Blogging-Platform](https://github.com/harshsingh32/Blogging-Platform-) - A full-stack web application built using the MERN stack that allows users to create, read, update, and delete blog posts.
 The app features a modern UI with user authentication, form validation, and real-time updates using websockets.
-Link: https://github.com/harshsingh32/Blogging-Platform-

-3. Recipe-Search-App - A web application built using React JS and the Edamam API, where users can search for recipes by ingredient, meal type, or cuisine.
-The app features a responsive design and provides detailed information about each recipe, including nutritional information and cooking instructions.
-Link: https://github.com/harshsingh32/Recipe-Search-App
+3. [Recipe-Search-App](https://github.com/harshsingh32/Recipe-Search-App) - A web application built using React JS and the Edamam API, where users can search for recipes by ingredient, meal type, or cuisine.
+The app features a responsive design and provides detailed information about each recipe.

-4. Sorting-Visualization-Tool - A web-based sorting visualization tool built using React JS, which allows users to visualize how different sorting algorithms work.
-The app features a responsive design and provides a step-by-step visual guide to how each algorithm sorts the given data.
-Link: https://github.com/harshsingh32/Sorting-Visualization-Tool
+4. [Sorting-Visualization-Tool](https://github.com/harshsingh32/Sorting-Visualization-Tool) - A web-based sorting visualization tool built using React JS, which allows users to visualize how different sorting algorithms work.
+The app features a responsive design and provides a visual guide to how each algorithm sorts.

 I'm proud of the web applications I've built, and I'm always eager to share them with others.